Planning a special city break soon? Italy’s cities are among Europe’s most romantic short break destinations.

 City breaks in Bologna are often hugely authentic experiences.
 Join the Bolognesi of all ages enjoying the simple pleasures of life: sipping and sampling a glass of wine and affettati misti (mixed cured meats) at aperitivo time while engaging in lively conversation.

 Medieval beauty, art and cuisine are trademarks of beautiful Bologna.
 Its iconic, stunning red stone arcades and porches make the city a great place to explore on foot, whatever the weather.

 Bologna is not only historic and rich in culture, it is modern and high-tech too.
-Eat like an Italian king in the city’s fine restaurants and mingle with the locals and students that fill the piazzas, giving a general air of shabby chic and fashion.
+Eat like an Italian king in the city’s fine restaurants or mingle with the locals and students that fill the piazzas for a general air of shabby chic and fashion.

 Genoa, on the northwest coast of Italy, is the nation’s main sea port.
 It comes with an intriguing cultural and sea-faring history, partly thanks to its fame as the birthplace of Italian explorer, Christopher Columbus.